dhaneshjayachandhiran/Flac_music_download/README.md

 # Spotify Playlist to FLAC Downloader 🎵

-This is a simple but powerful Python script that automatically downloads all the songs from a Spotify playlist in high-quality FLAC format.
-It acts like a robot assistant that does all the tedious work for you.
+A Python script that automatically downloads all songs from a Spotify playlist in high-quality FLAC format.

+This script automates downloads from the [**us.qobuz.squid.wtf**](https://us.qobuz.squid.wtf/) website.
+While you can visit the site to download single songs manually, this tool is designed to save you hours of work by automatically downloading entire Spotify playlists.
+It reads your playlist, finds each song on the website, and downloads it for you, making it perfect for bulk downloading.

 ---
 ## Features ✨